icdevsorg/candy_library/README.md

 workspace.mo - useful for keeping workable data in chunks that can be moved around canisters.

-CandyValue and CandyValueUnstable allow you to specify your variables in a variant class that makes keeping arrays and buffers of different types managable.  ie stable var myCollection : [CandyValueStable] = [#Int(0), #Text("second value"), #Float(3.14)]
+CandyValue and CandyValueShared allow you to specify your variables in a variant class that makes keeping arrays and buffers of different types managable.  ie stable var myCollection : [CandyValueStable] = [#Int(0), #Text("second value"), #Float(3.14)]

 The property objects (adapted from https://github.com/DepartureLabsIC/non-fungible-token/blob/main/src/property.mo with copyright DepartureLabs and under MIT License, included here for compilability reasons.) allow for Key/Value collections that can be easily created, queried, and updated.
 We include conversions between stable and unstable properties.